hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/README.md

 Additionally, LiveSQL incorporates Pessimistic Locking, which is implemented using row-level locks.
 These locks are acquired through the FOR UPDATE clause and its variations across different databases.
 For further information, refer to [Pessimistic Locking](syntax/pessimistic-locking.md).

 In the context of pessimistic locking, it is important to note that locks exist only within the boundaries of a database transaction &mdash; specifically, in methods annotated with the `@Transactional` annotation.
 These locks are automatically released once the transaction ends; therefore, pessimistic locking cannot span multiple transactions.

+## LiveSQL Dialects

+When assembling a query, LiveSQL automatically generates the appropriate syntax for the database engine in use, making this process completely transparent to developers.
+While common clauses are largely standardized, allowing for minimal noticeable differences, more significant variations often emerge in advanced or less commonly used clauses.

+During application startup, LiveSQL detects the specific database and version for each data source.
+It then selects the appropriate LiveSQLDialect for each one, which manages all syntax changes behind the scenes during query execution.

+Developers can also specify the LiveSQLDialect in the `application.properties` file.
+This option is useful for those who wish to disable the auto-detection feature and declare the dialect explicitly.
+This configuration can be set individually for each data source.
+For more details, see [Designating a LiveSQL Dialect](designating-a-livesql-dialect.md).

 ## Related Functionality